 Angel Reese continues to build her brand outside the basketball court.
 From collaborating with fashion and food brands to attending high-profile events like the Met Gala and hosting her own podcast, Reese's off-court profile is as good as it gets.

 However, basketball remains the primary focus of the Sky star.
-During the offseason, she was part of the Inaugural Unrivaled basketball which was followed by rigorous workouts with her skill coach.
+During the offseason, she was part of the Inaugural Unrivaled basketball league which was followed by rigorous workouts with her skill coach.

 "She wants to compete, she wants to win, she's somebody that puts that above everything else," Pagliocca said.
-"With all the time that she puts into building her brand and flying all over the world, she still has proven to us time and time again she puts basketball first."
+"With all the time that she puts into building her brand and flying all over the world, she still has proven to us time and time again she puts basketball first.

 "Only a competitive player is going to have all these things in her life that are so special but still want to be the greatest player she can be."